PhanChenh/DataCoSupplyChain_SQLProject/README.md

 - Corporate: $11,063,676
 - Home office: $6,456,448

-=> onsumer customers contribute the most in sales, followed by corporate and home office segments.
+=> Consumer customers contribute the most in sales, followed by corporate and home office segments.
 There is room for targeting and optimizing the experience for each customer type to boost sales further.

 ![Screenshot 2025-02-17 145639](https://github.com/user-attachments/assets/01045d39-5faf-4f4d-8a8f-1d6d1c011f1e)